jessegmeyerlab/proteomics-tutorial/content/17biological-interpretation.md

 These connector hubs (or bottlenecks) are also interesting for follow–up experiments because their removal can disconnect different regions of the network [@PMID:17447836].

 Centrality measurements add new layers of information and allow for ranking differentially expressed proteins apart from their fold-change in abundance.
-Figure {@fig:simple-network}X depicts a simple network consisting of proteins A to L, with A having the highest fold change (10) and L the lowest (2).
+**Figure 15** depicts a simple network consisting of proteins A to L, with A having the highest fold change (10) and L the lowest (2).
 In Panel A, the fill color for the nodes indicates this metric, where it can be easily seen that A stands out.
 However, protein A is a peripheral protein, only interacting with B.
 In Panel B, nodes are colored according to node degree.